 In December 2019, results were announced from the Phase 1b, multiple ascending dose, double-blind, randomized, placebo-controlled trial in 30 healthy subjects to evaluate the safety and the PK profile of PXL065 and support dose selection for a pivotal trial.
 The Phase 1b trial was observed to show dose proportionality at all doses tested.
 A summary of the Phase 1a/1b results are shown in the table below.

 Based on these results and other clinical and preclinical data, we were able to identify the dosing range of 7.5 mg to 22.5 mg, which will be evaluated in a Phase 2 trial.
-The Phase 2 trial design for PLX065 is shown below and initiation of this trial is anticipated in 2020.
+The Phase 2 trial design for PLX065 is shown below.
+Initiation of this trial began in September 2020.

 Given the mechanistic heterogeneity of NASH, we believe there is a need for combination approaches that target multiple pathways in the disease’s progression.
 Our two lead products in NASH target distinct pathways, and we believe that the differentiated profiles of PXL770, which allosterically activates AMPK to mitigate metabolic overload in liver cells, and of PXL065, which inhibits MPC to prevent liver inflammation and fibrosis, are well-suited for use as a combination therapy.
 To this end, we are currently conducting preclinical studies for PXL770 and PXL065 in combination together and with other therapies using other mechanisms of action that we believe could have additive or synergistic benefits for the treatment of NASH.